Quad9DNS/mrt2mmdb/README.md

  ASN without description                                                           : 3 prefixes
 ```

-A set of scripts (lookup.py, difference.py, filter.py) are available for diagnostic purposes and modification of mmdb file.
+A set of scripts (lookup.py, difference.py, filter.py, geoblur.py) are available for diagnostic purposes and modification of mmdb file.
 These scripts allow the user to investigate the content of the generated mmdb file to ensure correctness of the data (lookup.py and difference.py).
-While filter.py could be use to update and filter keys from existing mmdb file.
-In the previous mmdb file generated (target.mmdb), the user can investigate the content of target.mmdb
+The filter.py script could be use to update and filter keys from existing mmdb file.
+In the previous mmdb file generated (target.mmdb), the user can investigate the content of target.mmdb.
+The geoblur.py script can be used to apply "geographical blurring" to the database.

 ```bash
 :$ ./lookup.py --help